iterative/stale-model-example/README.md

 - Clone the repo
 - Create a virtual environment with a command like: `python -m venv .venv`
 - Install all of the dependencies with : `pip install -r requirements.txt`
-- Run the `bicycle_demand.ipynb` notebook
+- Run `dvc exp run` to generate your first experiment

-Now you should be able to run the project and DVC is already in place.
+Now you should be able to run the project with DVC and MLEM already in place.

-## Running experiments

-All that's left is running experiments.
-To do that, open a terminal and run: `dvc exp run`